bytecodealliance/wasmtime/docs/langref.rst

 These instructions are used as helpers when legalizing types and operations for the target ISA.

-.. autoinst:: isplit_lohi
+.. autoinst:: isplit
-.. autoinst:: iconcat_lohi
+.. autoinst:: iconcat

 Base instruction group
 ======================